Artificial gills (human)

-Artificial gills are unproven conceptualised devices to allow a human to be able to take in oxygen from surrounding water.
-This is speculative technology that has not been demonstrated in a documented fashion.
-Natural gills work because nearly all animals with gills are thermoconformers (cold-blooded), so they need much less oxygen than a thermoregulator (warm-blood) of the same size.
-As a practical matter, it is unclear that a usable artificial gill could be created because of the large amount of oxygen a human would need extracted from the water.
+Artificial gills are hypothetical devices to allow a human to be able to take in oxygen from surrounding water.
+This is speculative technology that has not yet been demonstrated.
+Natural gills work because most animals with gills are thermoconformers (cold-blooded), so they need much less oxygen than a thermoregulator (warm-blood) of the same size.
+However, there are exceptions, for example, Opah, Great White Shark and Tuna.
+It is currently unclear if a practical artificial gill could be created; however, creating a biological gill with genetic engineering is theoretically possible.

 Methods

 Several potential methods exist for the development of artificial gills.
 One proposed method is the use of liquid breathing with a membrane oxygenator to solve the problem of carbon dioxide retention, the major limiting factor in liquid breathing.
 It is thought that a system such as this would allow for diving without risk of decompression sickness.

-They are generally thought to be unwieldy and bulky, because of the massive amount of water that would have to be processed to extract enough oxygen to supply an active diver, as an alternative to a scuba set.

-An average diver with a fully closed-circuit rebreather needs 1.5 liters of oxygen per minute while swimming or 0.64 liter per minute while resting.
-At least 37.5 L of sea water per minute would have to be passed through the system, and this system would not work in anoxic water.
+An average freediver needs 150ml of oxygen per minute while resting and 200-250ml of oxygen while swimming.
+Assuming the mammalian diving reflex, some divers can reduce their heartbeat significantly, down to 14 bpm, radically reducing overall body oxygen demands even down to 100ml per minute.
+The amount of dissolved oxygen in water varies, but on average is 7.6mg per liter.
+At least 37.5 L of seawater per minute would have to be passed through the system, but this system would not work in anoxic water.
 Seawater in tropical regions with abundant plant life contains 6–8 mg of oxygen per liter of water.
 These calculations are based on the dissolved oxygen content of water.